 Interpreting the results

-The graph shows total employment in regional WA as at 1 July 2017 as measured by the ABS.
+The graph shows total employment in regional WA up to the period 2017-18 as measured by the ABS.
 These statistics measure employed persons by their self-reported place of usual residence.
 This means jobs are only captured in this count if the employee lives in regional WA.

 Please note that the baseline and target figures referenced in this Fact Sheet will be subject to revision by the ABS to accommodate seasonal variations and other factors.